palindromeRice/V0_OcDroplet/README.md

 ## 🙋 Support

 See inline code comments and docstrings for guidance.
-For issues or questions, reach out to the internal development team.
+For issues or questions, reach out to me.

 ---